 In AD 57, Nero forced his mother to live at her a lakeside villa in Misenum.
-There he would send people to stand outside and harangue her throughout the night so as to interrupt her sleep, and abuse her whenever she emerged in public.
+There he would send people to stand outside and harangue her throughout the night, to interrupt her sleep and abuse her whenever she emerged in public.
 He wanted to make her life a misery just as she had made his.

 On the night of 23 March, AD 59, Nero invited his mother to dine with him at the Imperial Palace.
 As usual she berated him for his behaviour and his treatment of her, and reminded him, as she always did, that he was only Emperor because of her.